Xilinx/mlir-aie/AIEVecDialect.md

 AIE unpack

-Xilinx-specific unpack intrinsic.
+AMD-specific unpack intrinsic.
 Unpack a vector of 8-bit values into a vector of 16-bit values.
 `$result = unpack($source)`